swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-38-train-the-model-on-a-kubernetes-pod.md

 * Create a pull request and visualize the execution of the CI/CD pipeline on the **Actions** page.
-The `train-and-report` job will run on a pod created by the self-hosted runner on the Kubernetes Cluster.
+The `train-and-report` job will run on a pod created by the self-hosted runner on the Kubernetes cluster.
 It trains the model and DVC pushes the trained model to the remote bucket.
 * Merge the pull request, and switch back to the main branch and pull the latest changes.
 The `publish-and-deploy` will run on the main runner.
 It retrieves the